- Self-Directed Accounts

 Other accounts that can be self-directed include:

-Here are the general steps to self-directed real estate investing:
+Here are the general steps to an IRA real estate investment:

 The IRS provides guidelines regarding self-directed investments:

 IRS rules state that you and the investment must be at arm’s length.
-In other words, you cannot directly benefit from an asset owned by your retirement account.
+In other words, you cannot directly benefit from a piece of property or other asset owned by your retirement account.

 Your retirement account is designed to provide for your retirement and is not intended to benefit you now.
 You cannot receive a direct or indirect benefit from the property purchase.
 It’s considered an “indirect benefit” if your IRA is engaged in transactions that, in some way, can benefit you personally.